Blowing Rock Town Council adopts FY 2020-2021 budget

 Following the budget’s adoption, Blowing Rock Tourism Development Authority Executive Director Tracy Brown presented the town council with an update from the tourism industry, noting that about 679 jobs in Watauga County were lost due to COVID-19 in the hospitality industry alone.

-“We pivoted our messaging to a local and supporting local businesses campaign,” Brown said, noting that the TDA stopping its marketing campaigns “early in the shutdowns” saved the town about $150,000.
+“We pivoted our messaging to a local and supporting local businesses campaign,” Brown said, noting that the TDA stopped its marketing campaigns “early in the shutdowns,” saving the town about $150,000.

 Brown also mentioned that, in FY 2020-2021, the Blowing Rock TDA will “continue to encourage our businesses to participate in the Count on Me N.C. program to promote and ensure safe practices and for guest confidence.
 Our media plan will continue to focus on our key, proven demographics that are mostly within the state.”